metrumresearchgroup/pkgr/README.md

 documentation unless the `VT_DOC_DIR` variable specifies another locatino (see [step 5](#step5)).

-The Makefile rules expect the main repository to define a `docgen` package (suggested location: `internal/tools/docgen`) whose executable generates the documentation.
+By default, the Makefile rules expect the main repository to define a `docgen` package (suggested location: `internal/tools/docgen`) whose executable generates the documentation.

 The `docgen` executable should accept one argument, the directory in which to write the documentation files.
 The executable is responsible